 Access to reliable clean water is one of the greatest challenges facing humanity today.
-The College of Science and Engineering is offering a global seminar experience that will bring a group of students to Tanzania during winter break 2018-19.
+The College of Science and Engineering is offering a global seminar experience that will bring a group of students to Tanzania during winter session 2020.
 Students will get a hands-on engineering challenge with real-world impact.

 During this program, student teams will evaluate community needs and infrastructure to model potable water-handling systems in the beautiful southern highlands regions of Tanzania.
 Student proposals will be evaluated by a St. Paul non-profit organization with the funding and resources in place to take approved projects to the next level.

 The seminar will include a cultural and geographical introduction to Tanzania, its land, and people, as well as a trip to Ruaha National Park, one of the world’s most famous safari destinations.

 Term: Winter Session 2020